minhn4/web-app-container/README.md

 ### **_3. Expose the app_**

 Now, if you want to access this app from outside, you need to expose it to external traffic -> click `Expose` in the top-right corner.
-Next, you can change the external port if you want to; otherwise, leave it 80 -> choose `Load balancer` for `Service type` and name your service -> `Expose`.
+Next, you can change the external port if needed; otherwise, leave it 80 -> choose `Load balancer` for `Service type` and name your service -> `Expose`.

 GCP will automatically assign an external IP to this app and you can use that IP address to access the app from outside (e.g., from a browser); the load balancer will distribute the load equally to all the VMs in the node pool.
 You can view all your app services in the `Services & Ingress` tab.